How To Get Variable Out Of Denominator

 Q: Why is it important to remove variables from the denominator?

 A: Removing variables from the denominator simplifies expressions, makes them easier to manipulate, and removes restrictions on the domain of the expression.
-It is essential for solving equations, analyzing data, and modeling systems.
+It really matters for solving equations, analyzing data, and modeling systems.

 Q: When should I use the conjugate method?